 Abstract

-To meet the global goal of eliminating human deaths from dog-mediated rabies by 2030 (Zero by 30), models of rabies virus transmission are imperative which have the potential to inform control efforts as countries continue to work toward elimination.
+To meet the global goal of eliminating human deaths from dog-mediated rabies by 2030 (Zero by 30), models of rabies virus transmission are imperative and have the potential to inform control efforts as countries continue to work toward elimination.
 Considering public health importance and disease dynamics, rabies forecasting may help in intervention strategies as Bangladesh is marching towards the shared goal of Zero by 30.
 Drawing from multiple datasets, including patient immunization record books of the Infectious Diseases Hospital, and the MDV database of the Directorate General of Health Services of Bangladesh, we used time-series forecasting models, the auto-regressive integrated moving average (ARIMA) and the ARIMA model with explanatory factors (ARIMAX) to predict human rabies cases from 2023 to 2030 where anti-rabies vaccine (ARV) and mass dog vaccination (MDV) were considered as explanatory variables.
 We identified a continuous declining trend between observed and predicted human rabies cases in Bangladesh from 2023 to 2030 using the models.
-The models predict that the current rate/face of MDV and ARV could be effective in declining human rabies cases but is not enough to achieve zero rabies cases by 2020, however, increase MDV in a certain percentage could led to achieve the global goal of Zero by 30.
+The models predict that the current rate/face of MDV and ARV could be effective in declining human rabies cases but is not enough to achieve zero rabies cases by 2020, however, increasing MDV by a certain percentage could be led to achieving the global goal of Zero by 30.
 Providing evidence per the Zero by 30 plan will directly promote commitment to eliminating canine rabies while providing adequate resources for anti-rabies activities.

 Introduction